qooando/vlc-scheduler/README.md

 Other global parameters are:

-`schedule_at: str = now()` start reference time for this schedule, used as base for any other relative time in the file.
+`schedule_at: int | str = now()` start reference time for this schedule, used as base for any other relative time in the file.
+Can be relative to current time (using integer) or absolute (string).

 Default to current date and time.
 If you specify an integer (in seconds) it is the delay from now.

 ### Source parameters